-This deliverable describes the intermediate results of Task T1.2 in month 18.
-This deliverable focusses in particular on the three arguably most important resources in the context of virtualized systems; i.e., CPU, memory, and bandwidth.
+In terms of execution and simulation semantics, this deliverable discusses the three dynamic resource types identified in the context of simulating virtualized systems; i.e., CPU speed, memory size, and bandwidth.
 We develop data type descriptions for these different resources, and consider the generalization from a single resource to a set of resources.
-We describe an initial representation of these resources as first class citizens of the modeling language in order to express load balancing and scheduling decisions for service requests based on resource availability.
-These advanced applications of resource modeling are the subject of Task T1.3; intermediate results are presented in Deliverable D1.3.1.
+We describe a representation of these resources as first class citizens of the modeling language in order to express load balancing and scheduling decisions for service requests based on resource availability.
+In terms of deployment strategies, we discuss the static resource types core count and memory size that help Task T1.3 achieve its goals.
+A discussion of static deployment strategies and resource configurations can be found in [5].